techcareerio/tech-jobs/README.md

 If you company is hiring, you can add your job openings.
 You can do this in two ways:

 1. Fill out [this form](https://techcareer.typeform.com/to/CkuOZwKa) and submit.
 We will review submissions and add the information you provide to our dataset.
+(All [submission data](https://docs.google.com/spreadsheets/d/1ZiCPsOgbMOOM1CenSjMnZ_BKisRly1oJXO0vaFTaKpk/edit?usp=sharing) is visible to everybody.)
 2. Create a Pull Request to update [`data.json`](https://github.com/techcareerio/tech-jobs/blob/main/data.json).
 We will review your Pull Request and then merge your change.

 ## Data Structure